maximo770/pymatria/README.md

 # pymatria
-Generates the gematria of hebrew words and numerical values.
+Generates the gematria of hebrew words and numerical values within the book of Genesis.
 Written in python.